skompc/Liberated/README.md

 1. Any unimplemented endpoints will softlock the game.
 Simply restart the app.
 2. Story choices don't matter... just choose the path you want...
 I won't fix this!
 3. Results screen is inaccurate sometimes.
 Just ignore until I implement everything...
+4. Fusion doesn't consume the demons you put in...
+LIKELY WON'T FIX!

 # FAQ